Those Little ‘Foxes’ That Rob Marriage of Romance

 How do you balance being a mom who deals with spit up, poopy pull-ups, modeling clay ground into the carpet, and frogs and lizards escaping in the house with being an attractive, romantic, interesting wife?

 Clearly they will take more time on a daily basis, and meeting their needs may be your number one priority when your husband is not home.
 But when he is home, they can be taught to wait unless it’s an emergency.
 Your marriage will not grow and there will be no chance for romance if your kids are allowed to constantly interrupt, make demands, and dictate your lives.
-They will be much more secure if they learn that they have a place in the family, but that they are not the center of this little family’s universe.
+They will be much more secure if they learn that they are not the center of this little family’s universe.

 Parents—not the children—must be in charge.
 Again, you are modeling what a Christian marriage looks like for them, and that includes being romantic together.
 They are watching you more than you may realize.